 Miller visited the doctors over the following days, all of whom confirmed that his voice had been fully restored, “Doctors confirmed that it was what I thought it was when I saw them the following days.
 My voice has been totally restored, and to quote my lead physician, “I can’t find any evidence that you ever had a voice problem”… the event was caught on tape in the most casual way.
 The event changed my life and has affected literally millions of people worldwide.”

-Miller’s story of his healing has reached a large number of people through his book, and he also has an online ministry called Nuvoice in which he dialogues further on his remarkable experience.
-But what does Miller have to say to those listening to his story?
+Miller’s story has reached many people through his book and he also has an online ministry called Nuvoice where he speaks further about his remarkable experience.
+Yet what does Miller have to say to those listening to his story?

 “From that day to this I celebrate the restoration of my vocal ability.
 I wrote of the experience the following week and described it in terms that likened it to Lazarus coming from the grave.
 My gratitude and my emotions have not waned in 20 years… God has used me as an object lesson of His grace and power.
 I have appeared on the Oprah show and have shared my story with one little lady in a nursing home who could not speak, but wept as I related the timeless story of His Goodness.
 I still go wherever the opportunity is given to share the story and I will do so until I am physically unable to do so.

 Listen and believe this…if God could do that for me, He can solve whatever problem you have in your life.
 He loves you every bit as much as He loves me.